flutter/website/src/docs/perf/index.md

 that you have about performance.

-The answers to the first two questions are mostly philosophical, and not as helpful to many developers who visit this page with speicifc performance issues that need to be solved.
+The answers to the first two questions are mostly philosophical, and not as helpful to many developers who visit this page with specific performance issues that need to be solved.
 Therefore, the answers to those questions are in the [appendix](/docs/perf/appendix).